As an Amazon Associate I earn from qualifying purchases.

-Selfcare is any activity that we do deliberately in order to take care of our mental, emotional, and physical health.
+Selfcare is any activity that we do deliberately to take care of our mental, emotional, and physical health.
 Although it’s a simple concept, in theory, it’s something we very often overlook.
 Selfcare is not only for women but is for each and every individual.

 Selfcare isn’t a selfish act either.
-It is not only about considering our needs which allows us to be able to take care of others.
-That is, if I don’t take enough care of myself, I won’t be in the place to give my loved ones the care they need either.
+It is not only about considering our needs, which allows us to be able to take care of others.
+That is, if I don’t take care of myself, I won’t be in the place to give my loved ones the care they need either.

 What are the symptoms of neglecting selfcare?

 - Low energy

 - Increased headaches, stomach aches, and other physical symptoms of stress

 - Challenges in choosing healthy food and urges to eat “comfort” foods

 - Worsening mental health symptoms like depression or anxiety